yuzhanhan/personal-website/index.md

 Welcome!
 I am a Ph.D Candidate in Economics at Syracuse University.
 My research interests lie primarily at the intersection of labor and environmental economics, focusing on topics related to worker productivity, climate change, and environmental justice.

 I have additional interests in applied econometrics and urban economics.

-See my [Google site](https://sites.google.com/view/zhanhanyu) for more information on my ongoing projects and teaching experience.
+My [Google site](https://sites.google.com/view/zhanhanyu) for the job market.

 Feel free to contact me at: zyu127[at]syr[dot]edu.
 You can find my CV [here](https://yuzhanhan.github.io/Job-Market/CV_ZhanhanYu.pdf).